590 POPE GREGORY THE GREAT

 591 TERRACINA, ITALY

 The local synagogue was forcibly moved at the orders of Pope Gregory I, on the basis that the prayers there were disturbing Christians.

 Punished the entire Jewish community of Antioch after a Jew violated one of his laws.

 Recommended the use of financial persuasion to convert Jews in Sicily.
 He did not approve of forced conversion per se, as it could lead to "back sliding".

 598 BISHOP VICTOR OF PALERMO (Sicily)

 Confiscated the Synagogues of the city together with their guest houses.
 Since there was no provocation for his action, Pope Gregory forced Bishop Victor to make reparations.
 The building were not returned to the Jewish community since they had already be consecrated as church property.
-Gregory’s policy regarding synagogues was on one hand not to allow new synagogues to be built, on the other, leaving “the old ones undisturbed”.
+Gregory's policy regarding synagogues was on one hand not to allow new synagogues to be built, on the other, to leave the old ones undisturbed.